-This is a free site, with good images of the various gravestones in Kingsbury Episcopi, the Lambrooks etc
+Somerset Churchyards and Cemeteries is a free site, with good images of the various gravestones in Kingsbury Episcopi, the Lambrooks, etc.

-Another free and great resource for this area of Somerset including 1841, 1861, 1871, 1891 census transcriptions; Parish records, and newspaper articles.
+Sarah Hawkins’ site is another free and great resource for this area of Somerset, including :1841, 1861, 1871, 1891 census transcriptions; Parish records; and newspaper articles.

 This Facebook Page belongs to the Kingsbury Time Travellers.
 It covers all things historical relating to the Parish of Kingsbury Episcopi and makes accessible images, documents and information that come into the KTT digital archive.
 New posts are added every week.
 New items that come into the archive can often be found here first.